Radisson Blu Bamako attack: Reactions

 Malian President Ibrahim Boubacar Keïta cut short his visit to Chad in order to return to Bamako and coordinate the response.
 Mali also declared a 10-day state of emergency.

 In a press conference, French Foreign Minister Laurent Fabius stated that France will take "all steps necessary" to fight the attackers in Bamako.
 A crisis unit was set up in the embassy.
 Forty officers from the National Gendarmerie's GIGN special forces unit, along with ten forensic and criminal officers, were sent to "advise and support" Malian security forces.
 Air France flights to and from Bamako were suspended for the day.

 The United Nations Security Council condemned the attack.
 Australia advised its citizens not to travel to Mali and advised those in country to leave.
 Similar warnings were made by the Foreign Office in the United Kingdom advised British nationals to remain indoors and follow the instructions of the local government authorities.
 The United States condemned the attack and confirmed continuing coordination of its officials in the country to verify the location of all citizens in Mali and that it was "prepared to assist the Malian government in the coming days as it investigates this tragic terrorist attack."
 The embassy urged its citizens to shelter in place, follow government instructions and contact their family.

-The Russian city of Ulyanovsk Oblast, home of five of the victims, declared 23 November a mourning day.
+The Russian province of Ulyanovsk Oblast, home of five of the victims, declared 23 November a mourning day.

 Malian President Ibrahim Boubacar Keita later declared three days of national mourning in Mali.
 Ahead of the three days of national mourning, the chairman of the West African regional bloc Ecowas, Senegal's President Macky Sall, visited Bamako to show support.
 He said on Sunday: "Mali will never be alone in this fight, we are all committed because we are all involved."
 Senegal, Mauritania and Guinea are also observing the mourning.